-She is a blogger and contributing writer for Wired, a blogger for National Geographic's The Plate, a columnist and contributing editor for Scientific American, and writes frequently for national and international magazines and websites including Medium, Nature, Modern Farmer, Slate, SELF, The Atlantic, the Guardian, and China Newsweek.
+She is a contributing writer for Wired, a blogger for National Geographic's The Plate, a columnist and contributing editor for Scientific American, and writes frequently for national and international magazines and websites including Medium, Nature, Modern Farmer, Slate, SELF, The Atlantic, the Guardian, and China Newsweek.
 Her work has also appeared in the Annals of Emergency Medicine, More, Health, RageMag.fr, MSNBC.com, CNBC.com, the Los Angeles Times, the Washington Post, Boston Magazine, Chicago Magazine, the Bulletin of the History of Medicine, Heart Healthy Living and Georgia Trend, among other publications.
 Her work has been collected in The Best Science Writing Online 2012 and The Best American Science and Nature Writing 2014.

 She is the author most recently of SUPERBUG: The Fatal Menace of MRSA (Free Press/Simon & Schuster 2010), on the international epidemic of drug-resistant staph in hospitals, families and farms, which won the 2013 June Roth Memorial Book Award from the American Society of Journalists and Authors and the 2011 Science in Society Award given by the National Association of Science Writers.
 Her previous book is BEATING BACK THE DEVIL: On the Front Lines with the Disease Detectives of the Epidemic Intelligence Service (Freee Press/S&S 2004), the first history of the CDC’s Epidemic Intelligence Service, for which she embedded with the corps for a year.
 BEATING BACK THE DEVIL was named one of the Top Science Books of 2004 by Amazon.com and an "Outstanding Academic Title" by the American Library Association.
 She is working on a new book about food production for National Geographic.